Guide

 Frequently Asked Questions

 If you have truly zero income and zero assets, there is nothing to file.
-But if you have a bank account where even small amounts of interest are credited and tax has been deducted on it, you should file to claim that refund.
+But if you have a bank account where interest is credited and TDS was deducted on it, file to claim that refund.
 It takes 20 minutes and the money comes back to your account.

 Yes.
 Your employer's TDS deduction (via Form 24Q) is not a substitute for your own ITR filing.
-You still need to file to declare all your income, claim any additional deductions you are eligible for (like HRA, home loan interest, 80C investments), and get back any excess TDS that was deducted.
+You still need to file to declare all income, claim deductions (HRA, home loan interest, 80C investments), and get back any excess TDS deducted.

-If you are an NRI and you have any income that originates in India - rental income, capital gains on Indian property or shares, interest on an NRO account - and that income crosses the basic exemption limit, you need to file.
-Also file if tax was deducted from Indian income and you want a refund.
+If you are an NRI with any income originating in India - rental income, capital gains on Indian property or shares, interest on an NRO account - and that income crosses the basic exemption limit, you must file.
+Also file if TDS was deducted from Indian income and you want a refund.

-ITR-1 is the simple form - for salaried individuals with income from salary, one house property, and interest income, with total income below Rs.
+ITR-1 is for salaried individuals with income from salary, one house property, and interest, with total income below Rs.
 50 lakh and no capital gains.
-ITR-2 is for everyone else - if you have capital gains, more than one property, foreign income, or you are a director in a company.
-Not sure which applies to you?
+ITR-2 covers everyone else - capital gains, more than one property, foreign income, above Rs.
+50 lakh, or if you are a director in a company.
 Check our ITR form guide.

 Book this service on Ollvy